 If you were looking for a plumber, a place for a manicure, or a new restaurant recommendation, chances are you’d end up reading online reviews.
 Online reviews via Yelp, Facebook, and even Google are hugely popular—97% of people surveyed in a recent BrightLocal study read online reviews in 2017.

 Finding a new dentist or healthcare provider is no different.
 Patients look to online reviews to learn more about you as a healthcare provider and your practice.
-Almost 90% of people who search online are influenced by positive online reviews as much as personal recommendations.
+Positive online reviews and personal recommendations influence almost 90% of people who search online.
 Due to their popularity and authority with search users, reviews have a lot of power when it comes to increasing your local search engine rankings.

 The Importance of Online Reviews for Healthcare Providers

 You may not think your reviews online matter because you know that you’re a great doctor or that your practice has some of the best specialists in your region, if not the nation.

 All of those thoughts are true, but patients will still believe a review that says, “My doctor is fantastic, but the billing department is the worst to work with,” or “Dr. Smith kept me waiting, spent 5 minutes with me and wouldn’t listen to what I had to say.”
 You need positive reviews to help overcome these types of reviews that will get placed on your sites.

 You may also be concerned about why and how online reviews play into your local search rankings.
 Particularly if, like many practices, you are worried about negative reviews or privacy issues.
 Unfortunately, these problems cause many providers to ignore reviews altogether, which can cripple their local SEO plan.

 Patients don’t leave your practice because they get bad medical care.
 They often leave because they don’t feel cared about or weren’t treated well by the staff, and 30% leave because of service.
 Those are the topics that show up in reviews, and if 80% of your patients are satisfied, you need them to leave reviews too.